How to Choose Paediatrician for Your Newborn?

-Created by Ankita A Talwar Updated on Jul 07, 2017
+Created by Ankita A Talwar Updated on Aug 28, 2021

-After having a baby, a person whose number is the first on the speed-dial of a mum’s phone is perhaps the paediatrician.
+After having a baby, a person whose number is the first on the speed-dial of a mum’s phone is perhaps the pediatrician.
 He is the go-to person when the baby sneezes, falls, cries too much, or just does something which is beyond the comprehension of the new parents.
-He is the doctor, the counsellor, the pacifier (for the parents)—all rolled into one.
+He is the doctor, the counselor, the pacifier (for the parents)—all rolled into one.
 Given how important this person is for you, isn’t it necessary that you choose this person wisely as well?

 Here we tell you 7 things to keep in mind when choosing a doctor for your little one.

-2. Look at the doctor’s attitude rather than degrees: With a doctor it is very important that he should have time to listen to you, answer your questions and make an attempt to bond with your child (after all you will be taking your baby to him at least 6 times in the year in the beginning).
-However popular a doctor might be, or carry a reputation of medical excellence, it is equally important that he should not be too busy for you/your baby.
+- Look at the doctor’s attitude rather than degrees: With a doctor it is very important that he should have time to listen to you, answer your questions and make an attempt to bond with your child (after all you will be taking your baby to him at least 6 times in the year in the beginning).
+However popular a doctor might be, or carry a reputation for medical excellence, it is equally important that he should not be too busy for you/your baby.
 If he is, you may reconsider your choice.
 Also, does your doctor offer you choices when it comes to choosing a treatment for your child?

 We would love to hear your feedback and views on this topic.
-Do you have any more tips that a fellow mother can keep in mind while selecting a paediatrician for her newborn?
+Do you have any more tips that a fellow mother can keep in mind while selecting a pediatrician for her newborn?
 Please do share your views in the comments section below.